How I practically intend to fund my retirement

 The practicality of how people fund their living expenses after they are no longer working is not often expressed openly.
 Maybe it's due to the sad fact that many people can’t afford to take any form of a backward step in their income levels when they reach retirement age.

 Most of the narrative around funding retirement is advertised by life insurance companies focusing on purchasing living/guaranteed annuities using your retirement fund products.
 They provide you with calculators which assume that your only means of retirement is what is saved in your retirement annuity or pension fund.

 The reality is that transitioning away from full-time work (what I would like to call retirement), presents you with the opportunity to fund your living expenses using a mixture of income sources.
 This approach provides you with improved security since you are not just over-reliant on any one income source, and since different incomes are taxed in different ways, this approach also provides you with the opportunity to be more tax efficient with your income, so that you make every Rand count further.

-I have been thinking about adding a section to my financial plan detailing how I plan to fund my expenses once I personally transition away from full time work.
-I think this is crucial step to ensuring that I meet these goals because I need to create alignment between these plans and how I am investing on a monthly basis.
+I have been thinking about adding a section to my financial plan detailing how I plan to fund my living expenses once I personally transition away from full time work.
+I think it's an absolutely crucial step to building a path to meet my goals, because I need to create alignment between these plans and how I am investing on a monthly basis.

 Here is my plan: